You want smart political talk without the meltdowns?

 When the truth is, I mean, listen, in my classroom, I have about 50% minority students, yet every student, almost every student fails the citizenship exam when I give it the first day of the semester.

-You know, Common Core was implemented, coerced to the states by the Department of Education in 2010 based on the idea it's gonna improve students' critical thinking skills, that they're gonna perform better on exams.
+You know, Common Core was implemented, coerced to the States by the Department of Education in 2010 based on the idea it's going to improve students' critical thinking skills, that they're going to perform better on exams.

 We have the data.